Illinois to use Medicaid funds for more than medical care

 Everyone needs comprehensive, affordable health care to thrive.
 Access to providers and medications is essential, but it takes a lot more to be healthy.
 To see your doctor, you need money to pay for transit.
 To maintain stability, you need a roof over your head.

 The Shriver Center on Poverty Law applies a multi-faceted approach to fight for health justice because people don’t lead single-issue lives.
-That’s why we fully support Illinois’ innovative proposal for Medicaid funds.
+That’s why we fully support Illinois’ innovative proposals for Medicaid funds.

 The Centers for Medicare and Medicaid (CMS) allows states to apply for 1115 waivers to pay for experimental programs that address the root causes of health inequities.
 Last month, CMS approved the state’s application to use Medicaid funds for assistance with nutrition, housing, violence reduction and prevention, and transitions out of incarceration.
 It makes Illinois the first state to tackle such a broad range of social factors through Medicaid.